TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

 .. currentmodule:: None

-In this section, we describe the general mechanisms available to you to define, customize, and control how class instances are pickled and unpickled.
+In this section, we describe the general mechanisms available to you to define, customize, and control how kundi instances are pickled and unpickled.

 In most cases, no additional code is needed to make instances picklable.
-By default, pickle will retrieve the class and the attributes of an instance via introspection.
-When a class instance is unpickled, its :meth:`__init__` method is usually *not* invoked.
+By default, pickle will retrieve the kundi and the attributes of an instance via introspection.
+When a kundi instance is unpickled, its :meth:`__init__` method is usually *not* invoked.
 The default behaviour first creates an uninitialized instance and then restores the saved attributes.
 The following code shows an implementation of this behaviour::